Do you make these embarrassing mistakes in your business writing?

 And don’t punt and say myself because you’re not sure whether me or I is the correct choice.
 Myself is very rarely appropriate.

 Any gripes of your own to share?
 Or perhaps you have a grammar conundrum that needs sorting out.
-Please contact me and I’ll do my best.
+Get in touch so we can help you out.